 How to Use InPrivate Browsing in Microsoft Edge

-You use InPrivate browsing in Microsoft Edge to surf the web privately, preventing the browser from saving your history, cookies, and form data.
+You use InPrivate browsing in Microsoft Edge to prevent the browser from saving your browsing history, cookies, and form data for a specific session.

 Open InPrivate browsing windows in Microsoft Edge